UoMMScRobotics/UOMDocumentationForLeoRover/Further_reading/Networking.md

 DDS discovery is the process that uses multicast (and unicast) to find and connect those peers.
 Each ROS 2 process (DDS participant) joins the multicast group, i.e. `239.255.0.1:7400`.
 It sends a Simple Participant Discovery Protocol (SPDP) packet: *“I’m here; these are my endpoints.”*.
 Other participants receive it, add the sender to their discovery database, and respond via unicast UDP.
 Once matched, all further topic data flows directly over unicast connections.
+> [!NOTE]
+> In relation to DDS, you will come across the term Real-Time Publish-Subscribe (RTPS) protocol.
+RTPS is the network protocol that implements DDS communication.

 **Gazebo Transport**